 When two objects of different temperatures are in contact, the warmer object becomes colder while the colder object becomes warmer.
 It means that heat flows from the warmer object to the colder one.

-Convert between oC (Celcius), oF (Fahrenheit), K (Kelvin) and oR (Rankine) with the calculator below:
+Convert between oC (Celsius), oF (Fahrenheit), K (Kelvin) and oR (Rankine) with the calculator below:

 Add the Temperature Converter Web App to your mobile device or desktop.
 The App is saved in your browser and works offline on newer devices.

 A thermometer can help us determine how cold or how hot a substance is.
 Temperatures in science (and in most of the world) are measured and reported in degrees Celsius (oC).
 In the U.S., it is common to report temperature in degrees Fahrenheit (oF).
 On both the Celsius and Fahrenheit scales the temperature at which ice melts (water freezes) and the temperature at which water boils, are used as reference points.

 On the Celsius scale there are 100 degrees between freezing point and boiling point of water, compared to 180 degrees on the Fahrenheit scale.
 This means that 1 oC = 1.8 oF (check the section about temperature difference below).

 Thus the following formulas can be used to convert temperature between the two scales: